 Recipe for beetroot sambar – a South Indian dish prepared using yellow lentils and beets, to be had with plain steamed rice or any other cooked grains like millet or quinoa.

 Sambar is the staple food in any Tamilian household. [read: how to make the perfect sambar] It’s a balance of protein from lentils, vitamins from the vegetables, calcium and potassium from tamarind.
 It is usually served with rice and a dry vegetable curry.

-As a kid, I would love messing my hands with the peel when my grandmom used to be busy chopping beets up.
+As a kid, I would love messing my hands with the peel when my grandmom used to be busy chopping beets up for beetroot sambar.
 I would also love the natural red blush-on effect when the peel was rubbed on the cheeks.
 I can call myself a visionary for discovering organic make up even before the world had thought of it.
 LOL, right?

 Beetroot Sambar - South Indian Beetroot and Lentils

 - To prepare beetroot sambar, we need to first cook the beets and lentils.
 Pressure cook the dal with a pinch of turmeric.
 If you don't have a pressure cooker, then soak dal for 30 minutes and boil with 3 cups of water for 30-40 minutes until mushy.

 - Pressure cook the beetroot.
 If you are using a pressure cooker, use the separators and cook dal in one compartment and beets in the other to save time.
 Cooking time is similar for both tur dal and beetroot.

-- Tug off the skins from the cooked beetroot and cut into thick slices and then into half moons.
+- Tug off the skins from the cooked beetroot and cut into thick slices and dice.

 - Heat the oil in a pot.
 Add the mustard seeds, fenugreek seeds and curry leaves.
 Once the mustard seeds pop, add a pinch of asafoetida and give it a quick stir.